Eligibility for routine vaccinations and where to find further information.

 Shingles vaccine

-- immunocompromised individuals aged 50 and over
+- severely immunosuppressed individuals aged 18 and over

 The shingles vaccine is available at GP surgeries in Wales.
 Your GP surgery should contact you to make an appointment when you are eligible.
 If they don’t, or you think you might have missed the invitation, contact them and tell them you think you are due for a shingles vaccine.